azam-analyst/Power-BI-Projects/README.md

-# Power-BI-Projects
+***Power-BI-Projects***
-This repository contains projects built on Power BI with data from different sectors and by utilizing my skills on data transformation, data modelling, DAX code implementation and dashboard creation.
+This repository contains projects built on Power BI with real data from different sectors.
+The main purpose of these projects is to showcase my skills on data transformation, data modelling, DAX code implementation and meaningful dashboard creation in Power BI.